anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter03.md

 > Relate back to features described in the RM [here](../../../ref_model/chapters/chapter05.md#521-virtual-compute).
 Note that the RM appears to be missing Memory-based HW profile features [here](../../../ref_model/chapters/chapter05.md#54-nfvi-hw-profiles-features-and-requirements).

+The Reference Model requires the support of huge pages in `nfvi.com.cfg.004` what is supported by upstream Kubernetes already.
+In case of some applications the huge pages should be allocated with the considerations of the HW topology.

 <a name="3.2.1.2"></a>
 #### 3.2.1.2 HW Topology management